 Preliminary evaluation and further guidance will be provided within 3 working days.

-After this, you need to wait for a reply from the UL coordinator, who sends your documents to Academic Information Centre for recognition of your diploma (the answer can take 4 to 6 weeks), and to study programme director for decision upon your admission.
+After completing the payment, the applicant will receive a notification from the UL coordinator, who will submit the applicant’s documents to Academic Information Centre for diploma recognition (the estimated duration of the process is 4 to 6 weeks), and to study programme director for decision upon admission.

-After receiving approval from AIC, the UL coordinator sends (via regular mail or email) to applicant the following documents:
+After receiving the approval from AIC, the UL coordinator sends (via regular mail or email) the following documents to the applicant:

 - Study agreement and appendix (2 originals)

 - AIC approval (if needed for visa or residence permit)

 - Invitation (for visa or residence permit)